Vantage Students Entering UBC Science

 Vantage students can use this handy guide to select courses for UBC Science.

-1. Review the courses that you successfully completed in your year at Vantage, as pre-requisites for second year.
+1. Review the courses that you successfully completed in your year at Vantage, as pre-requisites for second year

-2. Look at your specialization* (“major”) on the UBC Calendar.
+2. Look at your specialization (“major”) on the UBC Calendar

-If you are continuing with Year 1 status, you can look at your intended specialization(s) and use this information to make informed choices.
+In late June, you’ll learn the results of your specialization application.
+If you are continuing with first year class standing, you can look at your intended specialization(s) on the UBC Calendar and use the information to make informed choices.

-4. Familiarize yourself with BSc requirements.
+4. Familiarize yourself with BSc requirements

-We recommend that you register as soon as possible once your registration opens.
-You should register for both winter session terms.
-If you find that some courses that you had previously selected are already full, you can look for other sections of the same course that may still have space available.
+If you find that some courses you had previously selected are already full, you can look for other sections of the same course that may still have space available.
 This may mean that you will need to change the sections of other courses you enroll in so that your schedule works.
-Read tips to help you secure a seat in a full class.
+If you want to register in a course that is already full, you can review these strategies for next steps.

-6. Questions?
-Speak with a Science advisor.
+Questions?
+Speak with a Science advisor

 Beth Dennis, your academic advisor at Vantage, will continue to be your academic advisor for the Faculty of Science.
-You may also talk to Science Advising for academic questions.
+You can also talk to Science Advising for academic questions.
 Science Advisors can be very busy during registration when many students are also selecting their courses, so please ask your questions as soon as possible!

 Musqueam First Nation land acknowledegement